supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/data/readme.md

 ### Settings:

-- `src`(Select datasets) - specify datasets that will participate in data transformation process.
+- `src` (Select datasets) - specify datasets that will participate in data transformation process.
-- `classes_mapping` - select clases that will be used in data transformation processes.
+- `classes_mapping` - select classes that will be used in data transformation processes.

 ### Example 1.
 Select all datasets and classes